open/close all folders

 - Ronald Wilkes in Cedar Rapids, a straight-laced and nerdy insurance salesman.
 In one scene, however, he lapses into a Scary Black Man impersonation in order to get his friends out of a fight.
 He reveals afterwards that he was impersonating a character from "the HBO program The Wire," of which he is a huge fan.
 Fittingly, the actor had a role in The Wire.

-- In the Jim Carrey comedy Me, Myself & Irene, the protagonist's three black sons: Jamaal, Shonté Jr. and Lee Harvey are simultaneously Black Nerds as well as Slang-Speaking Scary Black Men.
+- In the Jim Carrey comedy Me, Myself & Irene, the protagonist's three black (technically, multiracial, as their mother is white) sons: Jamaal, Shonté Jr. and Lee Harvey are simultaneously Black Nerds as well as Slang-Speaking Scary Black Men.

 - Harry in Michael Crichton's Sphere.